-Sunset Valley, Texas is a city in Travis County, Texas.
-The city has a population of 749, and is considered an enclave of the city of Austin.
-The surrounding areas of the area are largely suburban, and are often referred to as suburbs.
+Sunset Valley, Texas, is a city in Travis County, Texas.
+The city has a population of 749 and is considered an enclave of the city of Austin.
+The surrounding areas of the area are largely suburban and are often referred to as suburbs.
 There are many good reasons to move to the neighborhood, including the affordability of living in an area surrounded by such a vibrant urban center.
 There are several great schools in the area, as well as a variety of recreational options.
 More about Austin

 The first city hall was constructed in 1977, and the police department was established in 1979.
 The city’s population grew to 327 by the 1990 census, and its first public park, Fred W. Adams Park, was dedicated in the town.
-In addition to the City Hall, the community has a fire station and maintenance building, and holds community events like parades and art shows.
+In addition to the City Hall, the community has a fire station and maintenance building and holds community events like parades and art shows.
 In addition, the City is home to a police department.
 In 1977, the Texas Water Development Board funded the construction of a wastewater system and entered into an interlocal agreement with the city of Austin for firefighting services.
-Today, the Sunset Valley Police Department is composed of six officers and three deputy sheriffs.
+Today, the Sunset Valley Police Department comprises six officers and three deputy sheriffs.

 If you’re looking for a place to live in Sunset Valley, you’ll have to consider what amenities are available.
 If you have a young child, you may want to consider a neighborhood with a daycare center.
 The community has three childcare centers: Habibi’s Hutch Preschool, Kids Campus Learning Center, and Abiding Love Children’s Center.
 Also, a nearby urgent care center will help you get medical attention if you’re unwell or injured.
 Browse around this site.